mik-jozef/chalk/spec-notes.md

   a longer living variable
 shrinking allocated memory should be possible? the runtime must we entirely written in chalk or assembly, must be compilable by chalk compiler.
-No dependence on C, C's stl, or any other non-chalk whatever should all fields be modifiable in constructor and assign function? request fast persistent memory - useful on pcs that have just a few GB of SSD trailing comma allowed if closing parenthesis/bracket/whatever is on next line
+No dependence on C, C's standard library, or any other non-chalk whatever should all fields be modifiable in constructor and assign function? request fast persistent memory - useful on pcs that have just a few GB of SSD trailing comma allowed if closing parenthesis/bracket/whatever is on next line